 Mollard is a classical brasserie with fresh seafood and everything you could wish for an excellent meal.
 Choice of sea food is large: oysters, clams, mussels, sea urchin, crab, prawns, shrimps, craw fishes, sea snails.
 The choice of typically French deserts is great too: Omelette Mollard flambée au Grand Marnier, Profiteroles, Créme brulée.

-35.10 euro 3 course set menu.
+41.30 euro 3 course set menu.

 Paris metro: Saint-Lazare station.
 Map.

-The sumptuous Art Nouveau interiors have been restored, awash with frescos, mirrors, period lighting and original curved wood trim.
+The Art Nouveau interiors have been restored, awash with frescos, mirrors, period lighting and curved wood trim.
 Add to that crisp white table cloths and gleaming crockery and cutlery.
 The service is stylish.

 Paris metro: Saint-Germain-des-Près metro station.
 Map.

-Place Louis Armand 1st floor Gare de Lyon 75012 Paris.
 Paris metro: Gare de Lyon.
 Map.

-An Art Nouveau iconic restaurant, Chartier is over 100 years old and still very much alive.
-The restaurant is dear to native Parisians, which might help explain why it is just as beloved by tourists from the world over.
-In 1896, the Bouillon Chartier was born out to provide a decent meal at a very affordable price and give customers good service in order to earn their loyalty.
-50 million meals, and four owners later, the recipe is still every bit as much a success.
-The dishes are traditional but with a wide range of choices at frankly unbeatable prices.
+50 million meals later, the recipe is still every bit as much a success.
+The dishes are traditional with a wide range of choices at frankly unbeatable prices.
 Enjoy leek vinaigrette, hard-boiled eggs with mayonnaise, vegetable soup or snails for starters; meat, fish or stews come next.
-The menu is a long one, the meals are authentic and the mains are around 10 euros.
-For dessert, ask for the famous home-made Chantilly cream.
-Chartier takes no reservations and if there’s a big line.
-Wait in line.
-It's worth it.
-Metro: Grands Boulevards station, line 8,9.
-Map.
-Close to Grévin Museum.
-Chartier opened in 2019 a second restaurant, Bouillon Chartier Montparnasse.
-Beautiful art nouveau decor.
+The menu is a long one, the meals are authentic.
+The mains are around 10 euros.
+For dessert, ask for the home-made Chantilly cream.

 The city has a rich legacy of restaurants from the Art Déco time (1910-1930), the revival time after World War I. In addition to the selected restaurant below, the list includes among others Prunier and Café du Commerce.

 With passion, the chef regularly updates the menu to keep pace with the seasons.
 One of the most beautiful seafood arrays in all of Paris, Chicory and scallop tatin style tart with orange and a citrus white butter sauce, gorgeous sole meuniere or plancha, seafood sauerkraut, Indian-style curry with lamb.
 Each dish is a subtle balance of originality and tradition.
-Set menus at lunchtime start at 19.50 euros.

 Paris metro: Metro station Vavin on line 4.
 Map.